Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Introduction

 where the map $\mathbf{B}:\mathit{SH}^\ast_{S^1}(M)\rightarrow\mathit{SH}^{\ast-1}(M)$ is the connecting map in Gysin's long exact sequence (\ref{eq:Gysin-SH}) relating the ordinary and equivariant symplectic cohomologies, see Section \ref{section:SH}.
 The class $\tilde{b}$ will be called a \textit{cyclic dilation}.
-Our main result proves that if the geometry of the class $\tilde{b}$ is sufficiently simple, the number of pairwise disjoint Lagrangian spheres is bounded by $2\dim H^n(M;\mathbb{K})$, and the homology classes of these spheres are non-trivial, see Theorem \ref{theorem:main} below for the precise statement.
+Our main result proves that if the geometry of the class $\tilde{b}$ is sufficiently simple, which means it appears as a class in the $S^1$-equivariant Floer cohomology group $\mathit{HF}_{S^1}^1(\lambda)$ of a Hamiltonian with relatively small slope $\lambda>0$ at infinity, then the homology class of any Lagrangian sphere in $M$ is non-trivial, see Theorem \ref{theorem:main} below for the precise statement.
 Conjecturally, the class of Weinstein manifolds admitting cyclic dilations contains all the smooth affine varieties with log Kodaira dimension $-\infty$ as a subclass.
 Some examples and evidences are provided in Sections \ref{section:trichotomy} and \ref{section:conjecture}.

 The notion of a cyclic dilation has an algebraic counterpart, which is known as an \textit{exact Calabi-Yau structure} on a homologically smooth $A_\infty$-category (cf. Definition \ref{definition:key}).
 To understand when does the wrapped Fukaya category $\mathcal{W}(M)$ of a Liouville manifold $M$ admit the structure of an exact Calabi-Yau category is actually the original motivation of this work.
 As will be explained in Section \ref{section:OC}, an exact Calabi-Yau structure on $\mathcal{W}(M)$ is related to a cyclic dilation $\tilde{b}\in\mathit{SH}_{S^1}^1(M)$ via the cyclic open-closed string map defined by Ganatra $\cite{sg1}$.
 This algebraic interpretation enables us to implement the Koszul duality between $A_\infty$-algebras to deduce the existence of cyclic dilations for many interesting examples of Liouville manifolds, including those without dilations or quasi-dilations, see Section \ref{section:trichotomy}.